amadeomano/persian-tts/README.md

 Persian-TTS apps are powered by [React Native][rn] so you will need it for compiling the apps properly.
 To compile android version, having a proper [Android SDK][as] on your machine is a must and evidently compiling iOS varient needs you to have a working [Xcode][xc] copy and a functional [Cocoapods][cp] dependency management tool on a MacOS operating system powered machine.

 You will also need to have a dependency management tool for accessing NPM and download project's dependencies.
-[Yarn][yn] is preferrable for it's performance but [NPM][np] is also just fine.
+[Yarn][yn] is used in this project but [NPM][np] or other tools could also be used.

 [rn]: https://github.com/facebook/react-native
 [as]: https://developer.android.com/studio